lmorchard/blog.lmorchard.com/posts/2022-05-16-pressure/index.md

 Marek appeared behind her, put a warning hand on her shoulder.
 She stiffened.

-"She saved my favorite horse with bloodletting from the head," said Marek.
+"She saved my favorite horse with bloodletting," said Marek.
 "It had suffered a knock to the head.
 She is very good with livestock."

 The man chuckled.
 "Many folks I've met would have just eaten the horse."